Reconstruction and Acquisition Relief: Conditions for Withdrawal and Change of Control

 How to analyse it

-A sensible way to approach the issue is:
+A sensible way to approach this is to work through four questions.

 Example